alexliesenfeld/httpmock/README.md

 <p align="center"><b>HTTP mocking library for Rust</b></p>

 ---
-`httpmock` is a Rust library that allows you to mock HTTP responses.
+`httpmock` is a library that allows you to mock HTTP responses.

 This crate contains two major components: